 Founded in 1950, the Mattachine Society was one of the next earliest gay rights organizations in the United States.
-The Society existed as a single national organization headquartered first in Los Angeles and then, beginning around 1956, in other locales across the country.
-During the 1960s, the various unaffiliated Mattachine Societies were among the foremost gay rights groups in the United States.
-However, beginning in the middle 1960s and, especially, following the Stonewall riots of 1969, they began increasingly to be seen as too traditional and lost momentum.
+The Society existed as a single national organization headquartered in Los Angeles and then, beginning around 1956, in other locales across the country.
+During the 1960s, the various unaffiliated Mattachine Societies were among the leading gay rights groups in the United States.
+However, beginning in the middle 1960s and, especially following the Stonewall riots of 1969, they began increasingly to be seen as too traditional and lost momentum.

 THE PINK TRIANGLE

 Under Paragraph 175 of the criminal code, male homosexuality was illegal in Germany, but officials rarely enforced the law until the Nazi Party took power in 1933.
 At that point, the Nazis persecuted gay men as part of their purported “moral crusade” to racially and culturally “purify” Germany.
 Gay men, in particular, were subject to harassment, arrest, incarceration, and even castration.
 The United States Holocaust Memorial Museum estimates 100,000 gay men were arrested, and between 5,000 and 15,000 were placed in concentration camps.

 Just as Jewish individuals were forced to identify themselves with yellow stars, gay men in concentration camps had to wear a large pink triangle.